gbmhunter/MClide/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v9.3.4.0  2014-10-07 Replaced all usages of printf() type specifiers such as 'i' and 'lu' with the portable types defines in <cinttypes>, closes #167. v9.3.3.0  2014-10-07 Removed 'include/Log.hpp', closes #168.
+v9.4.0.0  2014-10-08 Reworked Clide module to use MString (embedded compatible string) rather than std::string, closes #158. v9.3.4.0  2014-10-07 Replaced all usages of printf() type specifiers such as 'i' and 'lu' with the portable types defines in <cinttypes>, closes #167. v9.3.3.0  2014-10-07 Removed 'include/Log.hpp', closes #168.
 Wrapped all code in MbeddedNinja namespace, closes #165. v9.3.2.0  2014-09-25 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
 Many have actual and expected around the wrong way, closes #166.